Create clusters, notebooks, and jobs with Terraform

 display(df)

-For the SQL notebook for Tutorial: Query data with notebooks, a file named notebook-getting-started-quick-start.sql with the following contents:
+For the SQL notebook for Get started: Query and visualize data from a notebook, a file named notebook-getting-started-quick-start.sql with the following contents:

 -- Databricks notebook source